 Jacobs believes that the most appropriate approach to projecting future spot prices for use in setting the Maximum STEM Price is to consider the recent spot market data available, as well as the measure by which further developments are likely to influence this market.
 Ideally, spot prices would include estimates of all spot prices discussed above, including those which are not published.
 For the non-published prices this would involve a rigorous survey of market participants, to avoid using potentially unreliable anecdotal information.
+However, this has not been possible within the time frame of this review.
+Consequently, Jacobs has used gasTrading's spot prices as representative of the spot market as a whole.

-28 There are also a number of privately run exchanges for which data is not available.
+29 There are also a number of privately run exchanges for which data is not available.